rbleattler/mdop-docs/mdop/ue-v/uev-deploy-required-features.md

 ---
-title: Deploy required UE-V features
+title: Deploy required UE-V features (Windows 10)
 description: Learn how to install and configure User Experience Virtualization (UE-V) features, for example, a network share that stores and retrieves user settings. ms.date: 1/25/2024 ms.topic: article
 ---

-# Deploy required UE-V features
+# Deploy required UE-V features (Windows 10)

 To get up and running with User Experience Virtualization (UE-V), install and configure the following features.